pdaxrom/irix-gcc/README.md

-Support for Irix with ABI O32 (Irix 5.3 - 6.22) and N32 (Irix 6.2 and Irix 6.5) was removed from gcc, this project brings it back.
+Support for Irix was removed from gcc, this project brings it back.

+The following compiler builds are supported:

+- Irix 5.3 - ABI O32
+- Irix 6.2 - ABI O32/N32
+- Irix 6.2 - ABI N32/O32
+- Irix 6.5 - ABI N32/O32/N64

 ### Getting the sources